pmlmodelling/NEMO3.6-FABM/NEMOGCM/TOOLS/SIREN/src/docsrc/3_codingRules.md

 _Note that using doxygen (see [header](#header)), we will use symbol !< instead of !: as separator_

 # Implicit none {#implicit}
-All subroutines and functions will include an IMPLICTI NONE statement.
+All subroutines and functions will include an IMPLICIT NONE statement.

 # Header {#header}